Role of intestinal flora in the development of nonalcoholic fatty liver disease in children

 Source: Fig 4C, Fig 4D

-Description: Differential diversity and multiple bacterial species with significantly different abundance found in the intestinal flora of patients with NAFL (Non-alcoholic fatty liver) and NASH (Non-alcoholic steatohepatitis)
+Description: Differential diversity and multiple bacterial species with significantly different abundance found in the intestinal flora of patients with NAFL (Non-alcoholic fatty liver) compared to NASH (Non-alcoholic steatohepatitis)

 Abundance in Group 1: decreased abundance in NASH (Non-alcoholic steatohepatitis) patients